27.

 Information

-dock window.
+dock window as well.
 A single click selects an object and

 highlights it on the map using a black/green circle.